Ureteroscopy is done To remove a kidney stone stuck in ureter.

-This procedure involves passing a long, thin telescope, known as a ureteroscope, through the urethra into your bladder.
-It is then moved up into the ureter where the stone is stuck.
+This procedure involves passing a long, thin telescope, known as a ureteroscope, through the urethra into the bladder.
+It is then moved up into the ureter to visualize the stone .

 Percutaneous nephrolithotomy (PCNL)

 Percutaneous nephrolithotomy (PCNL) is used for removing larger stones.
 This procedure involves using a thin telescopic instrument called nephroscope through an incision from the back leading to the kidney.
 A tract is created from outside to the kidney through equipment is passed to visuaalize the stone and then braking them using laser or pneumatic energy source

 Open surgery: It is very rarely performed nowadays.